jiangwei221/obj2pcd/README.md

 ### Note

-Because I'm using a very simple model loader from [opengl-tutorial](opengl-tutorial.org), it can only handle the obj file with triangle, no quadrilateral support.
+Because I'm using a very simple model loader from [opengl-tutorial](opengl-tutorial.org), it can only handle the obj file with triangles, no quadrilateral support.

+If you want to sample an obj mesh exported by Blender, make sure you triangulate it before you export.